How to Produce an Openwork Rose-Shaped Pendant: Herstellungsprozess & Kostenaufschlüsselung

 10. Top Manufacturers for Openwork Rose Pendants

-11. Case Study: Sample Production Run
+11. Fallstudie: Sample Production Run

-12. Abschluss & Recommendations
+12. Abschluss & Empfehlungen

 1. Introduction to Openwork Jewelry

-Openwork (or filigree) jewelry features intricate cut-out designs, making it lightweight yet visually striking.
+Offene Arbeiten (or filigree) jewelry features intricate cut-out designs, making it lightweight yet visually striking.
 A rose-shaped pendant in this style requires precision manufacturing, typically using:

-CNC machining (for sharp, clean edges)
+CNC -Bearbeitung (for sharp, clean edges)

 Laser cutting (for delicate patterns)